There are several tricks that can help when you are setting up a staging server.

 A staging server is essentially a clone of a production site.
 It also resides on a server, and functions identically.
 It runs inside a Docker container, just as a normal Discourse site does.

 It exists to give you a place to try risky things out, or to trial things that you cannot easily hide from your users.
-It is very useful for trialling adverts using the Official Advertising / Ad Plugin for Discourse, or if you want to do something funky like a forum import or merge.
+It is very useful for trialling adverts using the Discourse Ad Plugin, or if you want to do something funky like a forum import or merge.

 This is in contrast to a development server, which typically runs in an easily accessible (and sandboxed) place so that a developer can tinker with the code safely.